Nation Radio South: Programming

-Outside of regional programming, Nation Radio South broadcasts the Nation Radio UK feed, sharing it's playlist with local opt-outs for news, sport, travel and weather updates.
-During regional programming, the station plays a separate playlist rather than broadcast the same playlist as Nation Radio UK.
+Outside of regional programming, Nation Radio South broadcasts the Nation Radio London feed, sharing its playlist with local opt-outs for news, sport, travel and weather updates.
+During regional programming, the station plays a separate playlist rather than broadcast the same playlist as Nation Radio London.

-Some local presenters also have networked shows on Nation Radio UK, such as Steve Power who presents Beat Surrender on Sunday evenings.
+Some local presenters also have networked shows on Nation Radio London, such as Steve Power who presents Beat Surrender on Sunday evenings.
 Mark Collins and Tony Shepherd also broadcast their shows across the wider network.
 Nation Radio South presenters also provide cover in other regions.